Get-aduser not recognized

 import-module ActiveDirectory

-Once you installed it, you can verify by running the below command:
+Once you have installed it, you can verify by running the below command:

 get-module -listavailable

-The term ‘get-aduser’ is not recognized as the name of a cmdlet Windows 10 PowerShell [Solved]
+In the case of Windows 10 PowerShell [Solved]

-Now, let me tell you the mistake I was doing.
+Now, let me tell you the mistake I was making.

 A very silly mistake.